Why Do I Have An RSS Feed?

 Sending my clients’ WordPress feed over to FeedBurner is one of the very first things I do.
 All the tailoring, stats and subscription options that FB provides makes it a no-brainer to me

 Hi Dave, welcome to Basic Blog Tips.
-When I first started blogging it took we about 3 months to figure out not to use the default Wordpress feed.
+When I first started blogging it took we about 3 months to figure out not to use the default WordPress feed.
 Hopefully I’ll save someone else the time and trouble that I went through of trying to get my subscribers to migrate to the Feedburner subscription.
 Thanks for your feedback.

 Hi Ileane,

-Feedburner has been a faithful companion of mine ever since I discovered Wordpress.
+Feedburner has been a faithful companion of mine ever since I discovered WordPress.
 Although there are alternatives on the market I prefer the features and functions of Feedburner simply because I know them like I know my way around WP.

 Always a pleaure reading your posts Ileane.